AubinMahe/dcrud/README.md

 Features
 --------

- - Data distribution on local area network, the Internet (WAN) is not a target.
+ - Data distribution on LAN using multicast, the Internet (WAN) is not a target.
  - Remote operation, asynchronous or synchronous, with or without returned result.
  - Multi-OS: currently Windows and Linux
  - Multi-languages: currently Java and C, C++ may be addressed in a near future.